Tam-Taro/Advanced-SEL-Filtering/README.md

   - This is important for our Sort Order to work.
 > [!NOTE]
 > You will have to edit this section to your personal preference.
-  - Under `Language`
-  - `Required Language`, select all your required languages there.
+  - Under `Language` -> `Required Language`, select all your required languages there.
 This is ensure streams of the language you watch will be included in the results.
   - Set `Preferred Languages` to be the same as your `Required Languages`, reorder/rank them to your preferrence.
   - By default my setup has the following languages: `English, Japanese, Korean, Dubbed, Dual Audio, Multi, Unknown`.
 Regardless of your choice, do not remove `Dubbed, Dual Audio, Multi, Unknown` from either lists, as some streams of your language may fall under these language tags.

 - Default is recommended in the rest of the filters.
-If not sure, check my AIOStreams json for how I configured them
+If not sure, check my AIOStreams template json for how I configured them
   - `Quality`: Remove default items in `Excluded` since my SEL will remove CAM/TS/etc when necessary
   - `Visual Tag`:  If your device doesn't support DV add `DV Only` into `Excluded`.
 Same for 3D.
   -   `Encode`: `Exclude H-OU, H-SBS` for non 3DTV